-- Sexual Cultures, a survey course in the sociology of sexuality, Summer 2015.
+- Sexual Cultures, a survey course in the sociology of sexuality (Summer 2015).
 Topics include the social construction of identity, LGBT movements, global transmission of Western sexual identity categories, and the institutional risk factors for sexual assault on college campuses.
 Students gave this course high marks in their evaluations, citing helpful discussions and informative readings.

-I have also worked as Graduate Student Instructor (teaching assistant) for five courses while at Berkeley, planning and conducting discussion sessions that meet twice a week.
+I served as teaching assistant for five courses at Berkeley, planning and conducting discussion sessions that met twice a week.
 Courses include Economic Sociology, Contemporary and Classical Social Theory, and Evaluation of Evidence.
-Students consistently praise my clear and well-organized lessons and my helpful and encouraging demeanor in the classroom and in office hours.
+Students consistently praised my clear and well-organized lessons and my helpful and encouraging demeanor, both in the classroom and in office hours.

 I actively seek out opportunities to mentor students.
 I am currently supervising a graduate teaching assistant and advising an undergraduate honors thesis project at C.U.
 Boulder; in the past, I volunteered as an honors thesis mentor at U.C.
 Berkeley.